aframevr/aframe/docs/components/blend-model.md

 parent_section: components
 ---

-Loads a model with skeletal Animation Blending
+Loads a three.js format JSON model containing skeletal animation blending using `THREE.BlendCharacter`.
+This is mainly used to represent the hand and Vive controllers.

 ## Example

-We can load a model by pointing to an asset that specifies the `src` to a  file.
+We can load the model by pointing using the ID to an `<a-asset-item>` that specifies the `src` to a file:

 ```html
 <a-scene>